Most Expensive Norfolk Neighborhoods

 Also of interest is that Norfolk has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.67% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Norfolk telecommute to their jobs.
+Overall, about 7.67% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Norfolk is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Norfolk has plenty of amenities and opportunities for them, while residents of Norfolk enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Norfolk.

-Norfolk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Norfolk is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In terms of college education, Norfolk is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.34% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Norfolk is somewhat higher than in the average US city of 21.84%: 25.34% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Norfolk in 2010 was $24,659, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $98,636 for a family of four.
 However, Norfolk contains both very wealthy and poor people as well.